UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 For the orientation website, we write everything in functional components because it’s a lot simpler and easier to understand!

-{: .quote}
-Conceptually, components are like JavaScript functions.
+> Conceptually, components are like JavaScript functions.
 They accept inputs (called “props” short for properties) and return React elements (HTML) describing what should appear on the screen.

 There are multiple ways that you can write functional components as well,